agroimpacts/nmeo/docs/projects.md

   - [Understanding the temporal behavior of crops using Sentinel-1 and Sentinel-2-like data for agricultural applications](https://doi.org/10.1016/j.rse.2017.07.015)

 ## Project 3

-### Planet basemaps and imagery for crop productivity mapping
+### Planet imagery for crop productivity mapping

+Units

+  - Planet
+  - Google Earth Engine

+Concepts

+  - Correcting Planet imagery
+  - Using Planet NICFI basemaps
+  - Planet integration in GEE

+Code

+  - Likely GEE, but could also do work in R

+---

 Planet, the largest provider of CubeSat high-reolution imagery (3-4m), recently entered into an agreement to release monthly basemaps of tropical regions to monitor deforestation [linked here](https://www.planet.com/pulse/planet-ksat-and-airbus-awarded-first-ever-global-contract-to-combat-deforestation/)